Category Archives: Yamaha Serow 250

 • I’m too big for this bike and couldn’t stand comfortably (common issue)

-• Seat (or pants) needs added padding
+• Seat (or pants) need added padding

 • Some days the TL rear tyre lost air, some it didn’t